 Pizza crust is made out of flour which consists of protein (gluten) and starch.
 Starch is made of sugar molecules.
 When you microwave pizza, these sugar molecules melt.
 When the crust cools, the molecules harden.
 This is why the crust feels soft at first and then it gets hard.

 After you reheat your pizza, you’ll notice that the cheese will melt, and your pizza will be warm.
 However, the bottom crust won’t get crispy.

 If time is of the essence and you decide to go with this method, keep reading to learn how.

 - Set your microwave to 30 percent power.

 Pro Tip: I like to heat up slices in the microwave for 45 seconds and then transfer them to a toaster oven for a crisp crust.

 Hands down, reheating pizza in the oven is the best way to go (or at least our preferred method).
 While it takes longer than heating on a skillet, it offers a thorough heating of the ingredients and a crispy crust.

 If time is of the essence, consider using the skillet method.
 Cast iron skillets disperse heat evenly, giving your slices that delicious crispiness.
-We only recommend utilising your microwave in those last-minute moments since taste is compromised.
+I only recommend utilising your microwave in those last-minute moments since taste is compromised.